Overview of Coccidiosis

 Coccidiosis is usually an acute invasion and destruction of intestinal mucosa by protozoa of the genera Eimeria or Isospora.
 Clinical signs include diarrhea, fever, inappetence, weight loss, emaciation, and in extreme cases, death.
 However, many infections are subclinical.
 Coccidiosis is an economically important disease of cattle, sheep, goats, pigs, poultry (see Coccidiosis), and also rabbits, in which the liver as well as the intestine can be affected (see Coccidiosis).
 In dogs, cats, and horses, coccidiosis is less often diagnosed but can result in clinical illness.
-Other genera, of both hosts and protozoa, can be involved (see Cryptosporidiosis, see Sarcocystosis, and see Toxoplasmosis).
+Other genera, of both hosts and protozoa, can be involved (see Cryptosporidiosis, Sarcocystosis, and Toxoplasmosis).

 Eimeria and Isospora typically require only one host in which to complete their life cycles.
 Some species of Isospora have facultative intermediate (paratenic or transfer) hosts, and a new genus name, Cystoisospora, has been proposed for these species of Isospora.
 Coccidia are host-specific, and there is no cross-immunity between species of coccidia.